Legal Separation vs Divorce in New York: What’s the Difference?

 There are several major differences between the two legal concepts:

-- you can’t use your spouse’s insurance benefits if you are divorced, while in separation, it is possible.
+• you can’t use your spouse’s insurance benefits if you are divorced, while in separation, it is possible.
 Also, dissolving a marriage will affect your eligibility for pension benefits.
 In New York, pension accounts opened during a marriage can be considered marital property that should be divided in a divorce.
-When doing so, the court will take into account the duration of the marriage.
-Leaving in separation counts as years in a marriage, so if spouses decide to divorce in the future, one of them can be eligible to get part of the pension of the other spouse based on the sufficient marriage duration.
+When doing so, the court evaluates marital property; note that as of 2026, many health insurance providers have updated their policies to treat a ‘Judgment of Separation’ as a qualifying life event (QLE) that may terminate coverage, similar to a divorce.

-- speaking about how much a legal separation is in New York, it is usually cheaper than divorce.
+• speaking about how much a legal separation is in New York, it is usually cheaper than divorce.
 If parties decide to involve a lawyer in drafting the Separation Agreement, the price will depend on the time the legal representative spends on the case.
-Spouses may expect to pay from $250 to $500 for an hour of lawyer’s work and add to it the cost of the notary services and court filing fees of $210.
+Spouses may expect to pay from $250 to $500 for an hour of lawyer’s work and add to it the court filing fees of $210 for an Index Number.
+Thanks to the 2024 CPLR 2106 update, most couples in 2026 can save on the time and cost of notary services by using unsworn affirmations.

 The divorce is more expensive since parties should cover the cost of an attorney if they hire one, service fees, filing fees, and any additional expenses.
 In some cases, the spending on divorce can reach tens of thousands of dollars, so the price benefits of legal separation in New York can be quite weighty.
 Still, you also need to take into consideration its potential drawbacks.